pujoey/John-Titor/README.md

 * Advanced story - I would like to see increase in depth of the story.

 * Scrolling - It should allow me to scroll up and down  to give me the history of events.

+* Save/Load - As a player, if it is a long game, I would like to save/load because I do not want to lose my hard earned research points.